RaspiKidd/Python-Tutorials/ControllingAnLED/ControllingLED.md

 ### Turning The LED On

 1. Open up your favourite Python Editor.
 I will be using Mu through this tutorial as it is a beginner friendly editor.
+If you do not have Mu installed you can find out how to install it here.

 2. Type the following code: